The Ruskin, Lancaster: The building

 Designed by Sir Richard MacCormac of MacCormac Jamieson Prichard, it was opened in 1998 by Princess Alexandra, The Hon Lady Ogilvy.
 It subsequently won the Independent on Sunday Building of the Year Award 1996, the Royal Fine Art Commission/BSkyB Building of the Year University Winner 1998, and Millennium Products status awarded by the Design Council in 1999.

 Activities

 The Collection is loaned to institutions internationally, across Europe, America and East Asia.

 The Ruskin offers a programme of temporary exhibitions, talks, lectures and performances, and creative workshops for all ages.
 Since 2020, these have taken place digitally.

 The Ruskin Whitehouse Collection is used in learning programmes taking place at Lancaster University, local schools and colleges, and continuing education, led by museum staff.

-The Ruskin Research Centre is integrated with The Ruskin's public-facing programme, producing ‘live’ research in partnership with its communities, and through its established seminar series and journal.
+The Ruskin Research Institute is integrated with The Ruskin's public-facing programme, producing ‘live’ research in partnership with its communities, and through its established seminar series and journal.